 1971: The first Men's National Leagues were introduced (1971/72).

-1979: Women's National Leagues begins in the 1979/80 season.
+1979: Women's National Leagues begin in the 1979/80 season.

 1980: The name of the association changed from the original ABAI to the Irish Basketball Association (IBA).

-1997: Irish Basketball celebrates its 50th Anniversary - and members of the 1948 Olympic squad were present at a reception to honour the founding members of Irish Basketball in the National Basketball Arena.
+1997: Irish basketball celebrates its 50th Anniversary - and members of the 1948 Olympic squad were present at a reception to honour the founding members of Irish basketball in the National Basketball Arena.

 2003: IBA restructured and re-branded as Basketball Ireland (BI).

 The Association has responsibility for the promotion, development and administration of all basketball activities in Ireland and Northern Ireland.
-The primary focus of Basketball Ireland is to increase the participation levels of basketball throughout Ireland and to provide professionally managed courses, competitions, leagues and services to the basketball public
+The primary focus of Basketball Ireland is to increase the participation levels of basketball throughout Ireland and to provide professionally managed courses, competitions, leagues and services to the basketball public.

 The Board of Basketball Ireland, comprised of voluntary members, governs overall policy.

-Irish Basketball is, according to verifiable statistics,
+Irish basketball is, according to verifiable statistics: